 Any goodwill arising on the acquisition of a foreign operation and any fair value adjustments to the carrying amounts of assets and liabilities arising on the acquisition are treated as assets and liabilities of the foreign operation and translated at the rate of exchange prevailing at the end of each reporting year.
-Exchange differences are recognized in other comprehensive income.
+Exchange differences are recognised in the consolidated statement of other comprehensive income.